Grain Shrinkage Converter

 How the Grain Shrinkage Method Works

 The method keeps dry matter constant, then removes only the water needed to reach the target.
 This gives a fair measure of how much marketable grain remains.
-Any handling deduction is applied after the water loss is accounted for.
+Any dockage for foreign material is removed before the water loss is accounted for.

 • Measure initial moisture content with a calibrated meter and note the wet quantity.